-How to add, remove, input fields with javascript
+How to add remove input fields dynamically using javascript

 Introduction

-Hello everyone, in this tutorial we are going to add, and remove, dynamically input form elements using javascript.
-We are going to see how to create elements with the createElement() method, and how to set attributes with the setAttribute() method.
+Hello everyone, in this tutorial, we are going to add and remove dynamically input elements using plain JavaScript.
+We are going to see how to create elements using the createElement() method, and how to set attributes with the setAttribute() method.

-I also have prepared a live demo which yo can try out.
+I've also prepared a live demo that you can try out.

 Write some text in the input field and press the plus (+) sign.

-Please try out the example, it will give you a better understanding on what we are going to do.
+Please try out the example, it will give you a better understanding on what we are going to code.

 Now that you have tried out the live demo, let's see how we code this.